timothestes/redemption-tournament-tracker/readme.md

 ## Overview

 This project aims to develop a sophisticated and visually appealing web application for managing and tracking tournament brackets.
-The application will feature a sleek, user-friendly interface with a comprehensive dashboard that allows users to create and join tournaments effortlessly.
+The frontend of the application will be built using the Next.js framework, providing a sleek, user-friendly interface with a comprehensive dashboard that allows users to create and join tournaments effortlessly.
+For more complex backend tasks, a Flask API will be utilized, with data stored in a PostgreSQL database hosted by Supabase.
 Key features include:

 - **Authentication System**: Secure login and registration managed by Supabase, ensuring user data protection and privacy.
 - **Tournament Management**: A dedicated section for hosts to oversee multiple tournaments, access participant details, and monitor progress seamlessly.